Leftover salmon and rice, with veggies comes together to make an easy Salmon Fried Rice recipe. A quick meal you can whip up in just 20 minutes!

 TIPS to make THE BEST FRIED RICE:

 - Use cold rice.
 Thoroughly chilled cooked white rice is the way to go.
 A fresh batch of warm (or even lukewarm) rice will not fry up when it drops into the hot pan, and will result in soggy and sticky clumps — no good.
 So leftover refrigerated rice is ideal!
-How easy is that?

 - Use butter.
 Butter (or ghee is fine too) will give a nice layer of flavor.
 You don’t need a massive amount.
 Just enough to add flavor to crisp up that chilled, leftover rice.